sharmine-s/sql-databases/challenges/03_designing_schema_one_table.md

 ## Introduction

 So far you've been working with tables already designed and created for you.
-In this section you'll learn how to design a table schema (which columns and types it contains) from plain English user stories.
-Often, this design step will happen before you write the program that needs to interact with the database.
-Later on, as more features and changes are added to the program, this schema will likely evolve.
+In this section you'll learn how to design a table schema (which columns a table contains) from plain English user stories.

+Often, this design step will happen before you write the program that interacts with the database.
+Later on, as more features and changes are added to the program, this schema will likely evolve, and the table might be updated.

 Designing a schema is an important part of designing and planning programs that need to use a database.
 As always, there can be different approaches to this, with different tradeoffs depending on the situation.